jarch-ma/TLG/README.md

 ## :fire: News

-[October 24, 2024]： We have released all the code of TLG.
+[June 24, 2026]： We have released all the code of TLG.

-[June 22, 2024]： AFANet is accepted by IEEE Transactions on Multimedia (TMM).
+[June 22, 2026]： AFANet is accepted by IEEE Transactions on Multimedia (TMM).